thomassentis/spark-1/README.md

 ## How to Host the App

 To launch the example app, you'll need Spark Integration credentials.
 These can be obtained by following [this guide](https://developer.ciscospark.com/authentication.html).
-Four fields should be included in a JSON file named '.env.json': CISCOSPARK_CLIENT_ID, CISCOSPARK_CLIENT_SECRET, CISCOSPARK_SCOPE, and CISCOSPARK_REDIRECT_URI, all taken from your integration.
+Within the example app, four fields should be included in a JSON file named '.env.json' in the root directory: CISCOSPARK_CLIENT_ID, CISCOSPARK_CLIENT_SECRET, CISCOSPARK_SCOPE, and CISCOSPARK_REDIRECT_URI, all taken from your integration.
 The redirect URI should be `http://localhost:8000/index.html`.